-The Oratory School has once again celebrated a successful set of GCSE results, with 18% of grade 9s, 35% of grades in the 9-8 category, 53% at 9-7, and 99% at grade 4 or higher.
+The Oratory School has once again celebrated a successful set of GCSE results, with 23% grade 9s, 44% of grades in the 9-8 category, 60% at 9-7, and 95% at grade 4 or higher.

-The Oratory School celebrated a year of substantial improvement in A Level results with grades at A*-A (53%), A*-B (72%), A*-C (90%) and A*-E (100%) showing large gains on last year; the vast majority of pupils have gained entry to their first choice universities.
+The Oratory School has celebrated a further year of substantial improvement in A Level results with grades at A*-A (73%), A*-B (89%) and A*-C (98%) all showing significant gains on last year; the vast majority of pupils have again gained entry to their first choice universities.

-The results for both Art & Design and Photography were again excellent with 100% A*-A in both A Levels, further strengthening The Oratory’s position as one of the leading schools in the subjects.
-In other areas there were more superb departmental performances in: Chinese and Philosophy where there were also 100% A*-A grades; Physics and English Literature where there were 66% A*-A grades in both subjects; Maths in which there were 50% A*-A grades.
+The results for both Art & Design and Photography were again excellent with 100% A*-A in both A Levels, confirming once more The Oratory’s position as one of the leading schools in Art and Design.
+In other areas there were more excellent departmental performances in: English Literature with 100% A* grades; Chinese (100% A*-A grades); Maths (82% A*-A grades); Further Maths (75% A*-A grades).

 The Head Master, Mr Joe Smith said: “I want to pay tribute to this group of young men – our last cohort as a boys-only school – both for these excellent results but more importantly for the incredible character they have shown over their 6th Form years.
 As well as resilience, they have displayed flexibility in adapting to new ways of learning and assessment against the backdrop of a constantly changing system.
 I am so pleased for them; there are many real individual success stories in these results and these young men deserve all the praise in the world for their achievements.
 The Oratory staff too deserve a mention, for the superb way in which they adapted to the demands of the pandemic and kept teaching and supporting our pupils throughout.
 This is a very happy day for the school and we wish our leavers all the very best as they move on to the next exciting stage of their lives.”